Frequently Asked Questions

 9. What if I do not want to be a member of the Settlement Class?
 How do I exclude myself?

 Each EY Settlement Class Member will be bound by all determinations and judgments in this lawsuit, whether favorable or unfavorable, unless such person or entity mails or delivers a written Request for Exclusion from the EY Settlement Class, addressed to MBI EY Securities Litigation, c/o Epiq, P.O.
 Box 3219, Portland, OR 97208-3219.
-The exclusion request must be received no later than June 27, 2019.
+The exclusion request must have been received no later than June 27, 2019.
 You will not be able to exclude yourself from the EY Settlement Class after that date.
 Each Request for Exclusion must:

 1. State the name, address, and telephone number of the person or entity requesting exclusion, and in the case of entities the name and telephone number of the appropriate contact person;